- Roelof Botha is a South African actuary, venture capitalist, and company director born in 1973.

 While still a graduate student at Stanford, Botha joined PayPal as the director of corporate development and then as its vice president of finance.
-By 2001, when he was only age 28, Botha was the new company’s CFO, a role he would hold until PayPal was acquired by eBay in late 2002.
-Although Meg Whitman, eBay‘s president, and CEO, was interested in having Botha stay on as PayPal’s CFO after the acquisition, in 2003 Botha left the company.
+By 2001, when he was only age 28, Botha was the new company’s CFO, a role he would hold until eBay acquired PayPal in late 2002.
+Although Meg Whitman, eBay’s president, and CEO, was interested in having Botha stay on as PayPal’s CFO after the acquisition, in 2003, Botha left the company.

 Sequoia Capital (2003-present)

 After leaving PayPal, Botha joined the investment group Sequoia Capital as a partner.
 In his time at Sequoia, Botha has served on the board of nearly twenty companies, many technology-oriented companies.
 These include genetic testing service 23andMe, website design company Square, event scheduling company Eventbrite, cloud-based note recording company Evernote, and social networking site Tumblr, among others.
 He was also briefly a member of the board of directors for YouTube, the video-sharing site created by fellow PayPal Mafia members Steve Chen, Jawed Karim, and Chad Hurley, before the company was acquired by Google.